 Spinal cord trauma can be debilitating, and a person may lose complete sensation below the damaged site.
 Both initial and long-term care is expensive.
 Some people, however, can recover losses through a claim.
 If another individual or entity was negligent in causing your spinal cord injury, they may owe you compensation.

-The Florida spinal cord injury lawyers at Holliday Karatinos Law Firm have the knowledge you need to pursue a claim for compensation.
+The Florida spinal cord injury attorneys at Holliday Karatinos Law Firm have the knowledge you need to pursue a claim for compensation.
 Our team has helped clients secure millions of dollars in settlements.
 We can meet with you to assess your case for viability.

 Why Should You Choose Holliday Karatinos Law Firm for Your Spinal Cord Injury Case?